 The Advanced Welding Solutions Company

-Partnering with FANUC, one of world’s leading robotics manufacturers, gives Acieta access to a huge family of advanced robots.
-With machines able to reach more than 2 meters (6.56 feet) and carry over 1,000 kilograms (2,204.62 pounds), there are advanced welding solutions to suit every manufacturer — large or small.
+Partnering with FANUC, one of world’s leading robotics manufacturers, gives Acieta access to a huge family of advanced welding robots.
+A FANUC welding robot is able to reach more than 4.68 meters (15.35 feet) and carry 2,300 kilograms (5,070 pounds), meaning there are advanced welding solutions to suit every manufacturer — large or small.